prescottcassy/NASA-Space-Mission-AI-App/README.md

 Artificial Intelligence Applications Course

 ## Project Overview
 This AI-powered app automatically retrieves and summarizes recent space imagery from NASA’s Astronomy Picture of the Day API.
-Using natural language processing (NLP), it generates concise captions and keyword tags for each photo—enhancing accessibility, searchability, and insight across NASA’s expanding visual archives.
+Using natural language processing (NLP), it generates concise captions and keyword tags for each photo—enhancing accessibility and insight across NASA’s expanding visual archives.

 ## Table of Contents
 │